 The first and most notable breakdown occurred during the production of his ambitious Lifehouse project, which was to be a massive concept album/film/audience participation project, made with the intention of creating the greatest event in music history.
 The story was set in a dystopian future in which the cities of Earth are so polluted that everyone has to stay inside, and that everyone is hooked up to a massive network which provides entertainment through what is essentially virtual reality.
 (Sound familiar?)
 It was going to end with a Universal Chord of pure music being struck and everyone ascending to a higher plane of existence.
 It broke down because no one else seemed to understand the concept - especially not the other members of the band.
 The idea had to be scrapped, and a more "conventional" non-concept album was released based on some of the songs.
 The result of this "failure" was Who's Next, and is considered to be one of (if not THE) best album the Who ever released.

-The second breakdown occurred after the release of Quadrophenia, which was not as popular or as well-received at the time as Townshend had hoped it would be.
+The second occurred after the release of Quadrophenia, which was not as popular or as well-received at the time as Townshend had hoped it would be.
 This, in conjunction with his drinking problem, caused him to take a brief break from songwriting before returning two years later with the stripped-down and alarmingly cynical The Who By Numbers.

 Relient K's 6th album "Forget and Not Slow Down" was majorly influenced by Mathew Theisen's break-up with his fiancée.
 The tracks "Therapy", written about Matt's time in seculusion mid-break-up, and "This is the End" about wanting to reconcile with said fiancée, are probably the most obvious examples.

-Skip Spence, who used to play guitar in the 1960s psychedelic rock band Moby Grape, is an interesting example of an artist whose Breakdown (very likely from drugs and the resultant mental problems) was displayed on a single album, the songs going from "finely crafted pop" to pure horror.
+Skip Spence, who used to play drums in Jefferson Airplane and guitar in the 1960s psychedelic rock band Moby Grape, is an interesting example of an artist whose Breakdown (very likely from drugs and the resultant mental problems) was displayed on a single album, the songs going from "finely crafted pop" to pure horror.
 He was later asked to contribute to the first X-Files movie Fight the Future, but the song, called "Land of the Sun", was rejected for being too nightmarish — the writer's voice sounds like a slowed-down death rattle.

 One of the best songs from Vicentico, the lead singer from the now defunct Argentinian group Los Fabulosos Cadillacs, was written after his brother died.